Anthhon/cSnakeGame/README.md

 OK - You lose screen appears when lost

-INCOMING - Score for each apple fed (GUI)
+OK - Score for each apple fed (GUI)

 - Timer (GUI)